-Phinizy Swamp has not always been the picturesque nature park that it is today.
+Phinizy Swamp has not always included the picturesque nature park that is managed by the Phinizy Center for Water Sciences.
 The swamp has gone through tremendous changes over the years and many people have left their mark.
-Native Americans first occupied this area, leaving behind arrowheads and other evidence of the tribes that called the swamp home.
+Native Americans first occupied this area, leaving behind artifacts and evidence of the tribes that called the swamp home.
 The proximity to the river made the swamp an attractive place to live.
 Ferdinand Victor Francois Phinizy, an Italian entrepreneur who was the first Phinizy to settle in the area after arriving in North America in 1778, saw the Savannah River as a business opportunity.
 The Cason family also owned land here, as is evident by a family cemetery located on the Butler Creek Trail.

-Much of the Nature Park has been extensively farmed as well as used for cattle pasture.
+Much of what is now the Phinizy Swamp Nature Park was extensively farmed as well as used for cattle pasture.
 Gracewood, a state-run mental health institution, operated a beef farm in this area from the 1950’s to 1973 and used patients as farmhands.
 It was nicknamed the “swamp farm”.
 In 1973, the land was acquired by the city of Augusta and remained undeveloped, becoming an illegal dumping site.
 When the Phinizy Center for Water Sciences (at that time named Southeastern Natural Sciences Academy) was formed in the 1990’s, much of the trash left from years of illegal dumping was removed.

 Phinizy Swamp is much bigger than the 1,100 acres of the Nature Park.
 It is estimated to be about 7,000 acres and covers almost all the land between Doug Barnard Parkway, Gordon Highway and the Savannah River.
 It includes the Merryland Brickyard, the DNR Phinizy Swamp Wildlife Management Area, as well as Phinizy Swamp Nature Park.

-In 1968, under pressure from the approaching passage of the Clean Water Act, the city of Augusta built a wastewater treatment plant.
-Water used by households and industry was now piped to the treatment plant, but after treatment it was still released into Butler Creek and then into the Savannah River.
+In 1968, in response to the approaching passage of the Federal Clean Water Act, the city of Augusta built a wastewater treatment plant.
+Water used by households and industry was piped to the treatment plant, and after treatment it was released through Butler Creek to the Savannah River.
 With the increase in city population, the large industrial presence, and the tightening of environmental laws, the wastewater treatment plant quickly became incapable of properly cleaning the wastewater.
 In 1993, the city was ordered to upgrade its wastewater treatment system.
 Many options were considered, but a novel proposal to use man-made wetlands as a tertiary (or third) step in the treatment process was ultimately chosen as the solution.
-Treated wastewater that was once piped into Butler Creek is now sent through the constructed wetlands system.
+Treated wastewater that was once piped directly into Butler Creek is now sent through the constructed wetlands system.

 Butler Creek is now a recovering ecosystem.
 River otters that had disappeared years ago are returning to the creek, beavers are flourishing and other wildlife is recovering as well.
 Today, pollution intolerant insects such as mayflies, caddis flies, and riffle beetles can be found in Butler creek.